Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Indices of Superposition of Macroscopically Distinct States

 For a family $\{ \hat \rho_\nu(L) \}_{L,\nu}$ of mixed states, which are not necessarily homogeneous spatially, we define the index $q$ as the positive number (if it exists) that satisfies

 where $\max_{\hat A, \hat \eta}$ is taken over all possible choices of $\hat A$ and $\hat \eta$.
-If this $q$ exists for a given family we can show (by slightly generalizing the proof in Ref.~\cite{SM05}) that
+If this $q$ exists for a given family, we can show (by slightly generalizing the proof in ref.~\citen{SM05}) that

-We say a family $\{ \hat \rho_\nu(L) \}_{L,\nu}$ of mixed states contains superposition of macroscopically distinct states if and only if $q$ exists and $q=2$.
-We also say that almost every $\hat \rho_\nu(L)$ of such a family contains superposition of macroscopically distinct states.
-For pure states, this is consistent with the corresponding statement based on $p$, because we can show (following the proof in Ref.~\cite{SM05}) that for pure states $p=2$ implies $q=2$ and vice versa.
+We say that the family $\{ \hat \rho_\nu(L) \}_{L,\nu}$ of mixed states is a superposition of macroscopically distinct states if $q$ exists and $q=2$.
+We also say that almost every $\hat \rho_\nu(L)$ of such a family is a superposition of macroscopically distinct states.
+For pure states, this is consistent with the corresponding statement based on $p$, because we can show (following the proof in ref.~\citen{SM05}) that, for pure states, $p=2$ implies $q=2$ and vice versa.

-The case of Ref.~\cite{SM05} corresponds to the special case where $\hat \rho_\nu(L)$'s are homogeneous and independent of $\nu$ and $\hat \rho_\nu(L+1)$ is simply the enlarged state of $\hat \rho_\nu(L)$.
-In such a case, $q$ defined here reduces to $q$ of Ref.~\cite{SM05}.
+The case of ref.~\citen{SM05} corresponds to the special case where $\hat \rho_\nu(L)$'s are homogeneous and independent of $\nu$, and $\hat \rho_\nu(L+1)$ is simply an enlarged state of $\hat \rho_\nu(L)$.
+In such a case, $q$ defined here reduces to $q$ of ref.~\citen{SM05}.